 - Let the cookies cool to room temperature before removing from the pan and serving.

-- Optional steps: Once the cookies have cooled, melt 1/2 cup of vegan white chocolate, then divide it into two bowls.
-Add about two teaspoons of freeze-dried strawberry powder to one of the bowls (use more strawberry powder for a darker pink color and less if you prefer a lighter pink color).
+- Optional steps: Once the cookies have cooled, melt 1/2 cup vegan white chocolate, then divide it into two bowls.
+Add about 2 teaspoons freeze-dried strawberry powder to one of the bowls (use more strawberry powder for a darker pink color and less if you prefer a lighter pink color).
 Then drizzle some of the plain melted white chocolate on top of the cookies, followed by some of the pink colored chocolate.
 Transfer the cookies to the fridge to let the chocolate harden for at least 30 minutes before serving.

 Notes